sdondley/sdondley.github.io/_notes/Screen capture solutions.md

                 on my iMac 5K
                 * see [Cannot be displayed on right side of large screens? · Issue #173 · keycastr/keycastr](https://github.com/keycastr/keycastr/issues/173)

-## Inconclusion
+## Conclusion
-* Right now, I'm leaning toward springing the $35 for Screenflick.
+* I ended up springing the $35 for Screenflick.
 Its ease of use is probably worth saving myself the aggravation of using the open source alternatives.
-* Or, I may just restrict using keycastr on my secondary monitors (I have 3) for now, use the built-in screencast solution on macOS and hope the developer can fix the bug so I can use it on my main monitor.
+* I thought about using keycastr on my secondary monitors (I have 3) for now, use the built-in screencast solution on macOS and then hope the developer can fix the bug so I can use it on my main monitor.
+  * Decided against it

 ---
 #### Other notes linking here: